top of page

 That being said, it's important to also remember to not overdo it and ask too many questions, but keep the questions concise, relevant and professional.
 Additionally, It's also important to avoid asking questions that have already been answered during the interview, or that can be easily found on the company's website or other publicly available information.

-It's recommended to limit the amount of questions you ask to three during an interview, as too many questions may seem overwhelming and unorganized, while keeping it concise and specific can showcase your focus and interest.
-However, the final number of questions should be based on the length of the interview and on the context of the conversation.
+I recommend limiting the number of questions you ask during an interview to two.
+Asking too many questions can come across as overwhelming and disorganised.
+By keeping your questions concise and specific, you can demonstrate your focus and genuine interest.
+However, adjust the number of questions based on the length of the interview and the flow of the conversation.

 In summary, the question "Do you have any further questions?" at the end of an interview is not a trap, but rather an opportunity for you to show your interest and enthusiasm for the role and company, as well as gain a deeper understanding of the position and organization.